 - National University of Singapore (Singapore)

 - Università Commerciale Luigi Bocconi (Italy)

 - University College London (United Kingdom)

-- University of Piura (Peru)
+- Universidad de Piura (Peru)

-- University of Tokyo (Japan)
+- University of California (USA)

 An international internship is a short-term professional experience in a workplace to gain skills and knowledge related to your field of study.
 Students may choose to find their own self-directed international internship or may choose from a structured internship opportunity available through one of Go Global’s partners.